 Eric has had the opportunity to teach “American Indian in the Cinema” to a unique group of learners.
 This course, which was co-sponsored by the Native American Educational Services College and the Osseo Area Schools’ Indian Education Program, was offered to 20 American Indian grandparents, parents and high school students.
 “I had never taught a course before that was so intergenerational.
 My challenge was to get the generations to work together and learn the unique insights each generation had to offer.”

-Eric is currently the coordinator of the American Indian Studies Program at Augsburg.
+Eric is currently the chair of the American Indian Studies department at Augsburg.

 - B.A.
 University of Minnesota